Capillary/api-documentation/source/includes/_events.md

 Parameter | Type | Description
 --------- | ---- | -----------
-eventName* | string | Specify the event name that you want to enable
+eventName* | string | Specify the name of the standard event that you want to enable

 <aside class="notice">Parameter marked by * is mandatory. </aside>

-## Get All Event Attributes (Metadata)
+## Get All Event Fields (Metadata)

-Retrieves meta details of event attributes.
+Retrieves meta details of all event Fields configured for the organization.

 > Sample Request